AZER-LAHMAR/DeepLung-Classifier/README.md

 ## Data prepartion 💡
 <a name="data-prepartion"></a>

+Before building the Model We have to prepare the datasetsinto training, test, and validation sets.

+Preprocessing is needed for both the training and test sets, but it's important to avoid data leakage.
+The validation set is used to evaluate and fine-tune the model during training, helping to assess its performance and make adjustments.
+It's essential to split the data to prevent overfitting and ensure that the model generalizes well to new data

 ```
 #Split Dataset into 3 folders (train, test and validation)
 splitfolders.ratio('./3IDL_DataSet/', output="Output_DataSet", seed=1337, ratio=(0.6,0.2,0.2))